-Key Audit Matter
+Key Audit Matters

-Key audit matter is a matter that, in our professional judgment, was of most significance in our audit of the consolidated financial statement for the year ended December 31, 2023.
-This matter was addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements for the year ended December 31, 2024.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.